Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Structure

+The synthesis methods for $ARECh_2$ compounds depend heavily on specific chalcogen elements.
 For the O-series, powder samples are predominantly synthesized via solid-state reaction using $A_{2}$CO$_{3}$ and $RE_{2}$O$_{3}$ \cite{liu2018RareEarth,hashimoto2003Magnetic,dong2008Structure}.
-S-, Se-, and Te-series powders can be synthesized through solid-state reactions using either $A_{2}Ch$ precursors or elemental mixtures \cite{liu2018RareEarth, xing2019Synthesisa, eto2023Structural}.
-For single crystals, the S-series can be prepared using either vapor transport \cite{avdoshenko2022Spinwave,bastien2020Longrange,kulbakov2021Stripeyz} or a salt-flux method \cite{fabry2014Structure,sato1984Preparation, baenitz2018NaYbS2}; Se-based compounds are mostly prepared using a salt-flux method \cite{liu2018RareEarth, xing2019Synthesisa, xing2021Synthesis, sanjeewa2022Synthesis, xing2020Crystal}; while the Te-based compounds are typically prepared using a Te-flux method \cite{Liu_2021, zheng2024Interplay}.
+The S-, Se-, and Te-series powders can be synthesized through solid-state reactions using either $A_{2}Ch$ precursors or elemental mixtures \cite{liu2018RareEarth, xing2019Synthesisa, eto2023Structural}.
+For single crystals, the S-series can be prepared using either vapor transport \cite{avdoshenko2022Spinwave,bastien2020Longrange,kulbakov2021Stripeyz} or a salt-flux method \cite{fabry2014Structure,sato1984Preparation, baenitz2018NaYbS2}; Se-based compounds are mostly prepared using a salt-flux method \cite{liu2018RareEarth, xing2019Synthesisa, xing2021Synthesis, sanjeewa2022Synthesis, xing2020Crystal}; while Te-based compounds are typically prepared using a Te-flux method \cite{Liu_2021, zheng2024Interplay}.
 Some of the single crystal samples synthesized using the methods mentioned above are shown in Fig. \ref{fig:structure}(d).
-These single crystals exhibit distinctive flake-like morphology with easily cleavable planes, reflecting their layered structure.
+These single crystals exhibit a distinctive flake-like morphology with easily cleavable planes, reflecting their layered structure.
 Their colorful transparency is indicative of their insulating nature, characterized by electronic band gaps of several electron volts \cite{liu2018RareEarth,Liu_2021}.

-Synthesis of $ARECh_{2}$ compounds requires standard solid-state reaction equipment: quartz tubes, crucibles, and muffle or tube furnaces.
-Some materials necessitate specific gas atmospheres and associated gas-handling systems.
-This relatively simple experimental setup, achievable in most materials laboratories, has facilitated rapid exploration of the $ARECh_{2}$ family.
+The synthesis of $ARECh_{2}$ compounds requires standard solid-state reaction equipment: quartz tubes, crucibles, and muffle or tube furnaces.
+Some compounds necessitate specific gas atmospheres and associated gas-handling systems.
+This relatively simple experimental setup, which is achievable in most materials laboratories, has facilitated the rapid exploration of the $ARECh_{2}$ family.
 The accessibility of these synthesis methods has been crucial in accelerating research progress and enabling a broad, systematic study of this diverse material system.